-Most of the times it is the general rule that the opinions of third person or party is irrelevant.
-However there are some instances/exceptions when the opinion of third person is taken into consideration.
+This falls under Section 45 to 51 of the Indian Evidence Act.
+Most of the time, it is the general rule that the opinions of a third person or party are irrelevant.
+However, there are some instances/exceptions when the opinion of the third person is taken into consideration.

-When court will take help of expert opinion? (section 45)
+When will the court take the help of expert opinion?

 1. Foreign Law

 5. Finger Impressions

 Then the opinions by these persons specially skilled in Foreign Law, Science, Art, Identity of Handwriting, Finger Impressions, are relevant facts.

 Who is an expert?

 An expert is one who is exceptionally skilled in a matter.
 But it is nowhere essential that experts must hold any degree or particular attainment.

 Abdul Rehman vs. State of Mysore

 Whether professional goldsmith is an expert or not?
 The court said particular attainment or degree is not mandatorily required.
 His qualification of being skilled is enough for an opinion on any matter.